MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-faq.md

 ### How can I monitor usage of paginated reports in my tenant?

-The Office 365 audit logs detail usage of this report type under the following events:
+The audit logs detail usage of this report type under the following events:

 - View Power BI Report
 - Delete Power BI report